Sim007/staticws/readme.md

 - Open Visual Studio Code
 - Open Docker Desktop

-## Build - Ship - Run in Docker Desktop CLI
+## Build - Ship - Run in Docker CLI
 In Docker Desktop we can do the following:

 Build container image: